Too Many Fridges? Here's How to Choose the Right One

 Bestseller

-Energy efficiency class indicates how much energy a freestanding fridge consumes, affecting electricity bills and environmental impact.
-Selecting a high-efficiency model can lead to significant cost savings and a reduced carbon footprint over time.
+The energy efficiency class indicates how much energy a freestanding fridge consumes relative to its size, impacting electricity bills and environmental footprint.
+Choosing a fridge with a higher efficiency class can lead to significant savings over time and contribute to more sustainable living.

 Popular options (you can select more than one)